 - Master in Management and Technology

 - Master of Fashion, Luxury & Tourism Management with

 Nominated students can consult a full course list with his/her home coordinator.
-Incoming students should take a minimum of 3 courses if they attend 2 consecutive terms (1 semester).
+Incoming students must follow all courses of the Master of choice with the exception of Employability Lab and Critical Thinking Lab.

 Individual courses are graded on a scale of 18/30.
 Exceptional students may be awarded 30 cum laude (30 with honors).
 The minimum passing grade is 18/30.
 Grades below 18 are considered to be failing grades and are not registered.